pixelant/pxa_dealers/Documentation/Configuration/TypoScript/Index.rst

    true

 :aspect:`Description`
-   If true, display the image defined in :ref:`typoscript-list-noimageFile` if the dealer record has no logo image defined.
+   If true, display the image defined in :ref:`typoscript-list-noimagepath` if the dealer record has no logo image defined.

 .. _typoscript-list-imagewidth: